 - Qatar Airways Business Class passengers (no guests).
 This excludes Business Class passengers booked on a Business Class Classic fare (also called “R” fare) and customers who have upgraded from Economy Class .

 - Qatar Airways Economy Class passengers, for 450 Qatari Riyals.
 (Offer does not apply to award tickets and code share flights.) (no guests)

-- oneworld First Class and Business Class passengers departing on or connecting to a flight operated by a oneworld airline (no guests)
+- First Class and Business Class passengers departing on or connecting to a flight operated by a oneworld partner airline (no guests)